I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 He impersonated a police officer, a physician, and an American ambassador, and stole numerous items including a fur coat and 500 billiard balls.
 In 1870, he began a four-year prison sentence.
 Behind bars, he devoured every book he could find.

-As fate would have it, May's time incarcerated would serve as the preparation for his writing career that was to follow.
+As fate would have it, May's time of incarceration would serve as the preparation for his writing career that was to follow.
 His many cons demonstrated that he had a talent for spinning a yarn that was not always restricted to his fictional characters.

 Winnetou and Old Shatterhand